DreymaR/BigBagKbdTrixPKL/README.md

 	- Added the Cmk-eD-Pl ANSI CAW Polish variant designed by Kuba Wiecheć, Colemak forum user Wiechciu.
 It swaps Z and V from ANSI Cmk-CAW, and adds żŻ to the Z key.
 	- Added the QUARTZ pangram layout (Quartz/glyph [job];vex'd cwm,finks.), as a joke!
 I used a Wide mod for it, but beware that this is NOT a good layout!  ╭(๑•﹏•)╮
 	- Fixed: Sticky Shift didn't get reset by the next typed key on VK layouts, leading to MULtiple SHifted characters.

 TODO:
 -----
-I have more **[EPKL][EPKLRM]** changes on my wishlist, including:
+I have many more **[EPKL][EPKLRM]** improvements on my wishlist, including:
-* A timer that checks whether the underlying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers
+* A timer that checks whether the underlying Windows layout has changed (affects dead keys)
 * Generic dual-role keys and/or modifiers.
 For instance, home row keys might act as modifiers when held and letters when tapped.
 * Chainable dead keys, allowing for instance a Mother-of-DKs key for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
-* One or more GUI settings panels instead of editing .ini files.
+* GUI panels for settings and layout choices instead of editing .ini files.
-* An import module for MSKLC layout files.
+* An import module for MSKLC layout files and other formats.

 Credits/sources
 ---------------
 #### ~ The original [PKL][PKLGit] written by [Farkas Máté in 2008][PKLSFo] using [AutoHotkey][PKLAHK]